 The Importance of the Compression Vest

-Not all surgeons require a compression vest after surgery, or some for only a short time.
-I have my gynecomastia patients wear a compression vest 24/7 for 6 weeks.
-The vest may be bulky, and a little uncomfortable, but is necessary for the healing process.
-It should be worn snug, but not tight.
+Not all surgeons require a compression vest after surgery, and some for only a short time.
+Dr. Delgado has his gynecomastia patients wear a compression vest 24/7 for 6 weeks after surgery.
+Two vests are provided, one at the time of surgery, which is heavier with an elastic-velcro strap to reduce bleeding.
+The second is applied after the drains are out and is lighter, shorter, and easy to camouflage under a shirt.
+The vests may be a little uncomfortable but is necessary for the healing process.
+They should be worn snugly, but not tight.

 Dr. Miguel Delgado recommends the vest be worn 24/7 for 4 to 6 weeks, depending on how the patient is healing.
 The vest should only be removed when showering.

-The Importance of the Compression Vest, After initial healing, Dr. Delgado has his patients graduate to a second vest that is thinner and has a lining of soft T-shirt material with compression in the chest area only.
+After initial healing, Dr. Delgado has his patients graduate to a second vest that is thinner and has a lining of soft T-shirt material with compression in the chest area only.
 Men who wear dress shirts state that these vests are not visible and more comfortable.